 Neo4j for “Connections”

-As indicated in a few previous chapters, many areas of information security analytics involve looking at connections between nodes.
+As indicated in several previous chapters, many areas of information security analytics involve looking at connections between nodes.
 You’ve also seen how network graph structures can make working with these connections a bit easier.
-While it’s possible to model graph structures in SQL databases or Mongo, Redis, etc. it’s easier to use a something like Neo4j that provides direct support for network graph models and operations.
+Although it’s possible to model graph structures in SQL databases or Mongo, Redis, and so on, it’s easier to use a something like Neo4j that provides direct support for network graph models and operations.

-If the igraph operations in Chapter 4 intrigued you, then you’ll be even more impressed with the feature set in Neo4j since it essentially scales similar computations and analytics across millions or billions of nodes.
-You can import high level vertex + edge connection data into Neo4j from netflow sources, firewall, proxy, e-mail and DNS logs and augment the connection and node information with detail data from each of those sources.
+If the igraph operations in Chapter 4 intrigued you, then you’ll be even more impressed with the feature set in Neo4j because it essentially scales similar computations and analytics across millions or billions of nodes.
+You can import high level vertex + edge connection data into Neo4j from NetFlow sources, firewall, proxy, e-mail, and DNS logs and augment the connection and node information with detail data from each of those sources.

 You still need to have a graph model in mind when you’re designing for Neo4j and will need to learn a new graph-specific query language—Cypher—to get work done.
-Many fine-grained tasks will either roll up your sleeves and code a bit in Java or Python or interface with Neo4j’s REST interface to funnel query output into your analytics platform of choice.
+However, many fine-grained tasks will require that you either roll up your sleeves and code a bit in Java or Python or use the Neo4j REST interface to funnel query output into your analytics platform of choice.

-In Summary
+Summary

-Becoming a truly effective as a security data scientist will require a shift in mindset from any monolithic relational database fidelity you may have.
-Solving real problems will require you to keep your options open, recognizing each database technology has unique benefits for specific tasks.
+Becoming a truly effective as a security data scientist requires a shift in mindset from any monolithic relational database fidelity you may have.
+Solving real problems requires you to keep your options open, recognizing each database technology has unique benefits for specific tasks.

 This chapter has presented a survey of various technologies combined with small examples in many different types of SQL and NoSQL database environments.
 We’ve outlined strengths and weaknesses in the choices you have and even provided some counseling on how to enhance interactions with your traditional SQL stores.

-We’ve focused on some core database offerings, but have not provided an exhaustive reference since that would be a book on it’s own.
+We’ve focused on some core database offerings, but have not provided an exhaustive reference since that would be a book on its own.
 You will need to keep abreast of developments in the database space—both SQL and NoSQL—to see where you may need to make adjustments in the future.
 If you are working with larger and larger amounts of data, it may be time to wade a bit deeper into the Hadoop ecosystem, provided you understand the level of commitment required and the constraints you will be facing.

-Finally, you’ve seen that databases can take many forms that they can be used as a means to an end (e.g. log parsing) as well as an end in and of themselves.
+Finally, you’ve seen that databases can take many forms, that they can be used as a means to an end (for example, log parsing) as well as an end in and of themselves.

-For Further Reading
+Recommended Readings

+The following are some recommended readings that can further your understanding on some of the topics we touch on in this chapter.
+For full information on these recommendations and for the sources we cite in the chapter, please see Appendix B.

-Relational Database Design Clearly Explained, Second Edition, by Jan L. Harrington.
-(Morgan Kaufmann Publishers, 2002.)
-One of the most complete and accessible resources available; especially helpful to nascent arrivals to the world of RDBMS systems.
+Relational Database Design Clearly Explained, Second Edition, by Jan L. Harrington—One of the most complete and accessible resources available; especially helpful to nascent arrivals to the world of RDBMS systems.

-Professional Hadoop Solutions, by Lublinsky, Boris, Kevin T. Smith, and Alexey Yakubovich.
-(John Wiley & Sons, 2013.)
-An excellent and thorough introduction to the Hadoop ecosystem with modern, real-world examples and advice on how to secure your Hadoop analytics environments.
+Professional Hadoop Solutions by Boris Lublinsky, Kevin T. Smith, and Alexey Yakubovich—An excellent and thorough introduction to the Hadoop ecosystem with modern, real-world examples and advice on how to secure your Hadoop analytics environments.

-Professional NoSQL, by Tiwari, Shashank (John Wiley & Sons, 2011.)
-Far more comprehensive reference on NoSQL database technologies that digs a bit deeper into many of the options described in this chapter.
+Professional NoSQL by Shashank Tiwari—Far more comprehensive reference on NoSQL database technologies that digs a bit deeper into many of the options described in this chapter.

-References

-1Codd, Edgar Frank.
-"A relational model of data for large shared data banks."
-Communications of the ACM 26, no. 1 (1983): 64-69.
+[AU: Please put the full reference for that source below (and the recommended readings above) into the references appendix.
+Thanks, Kevin (PJE)]

+AR: we will do that.